Things to Do

 Meadow Run Trail in Ohiopyle State Park: 3 easy miles of hiking marked with yellow blazes.There are trailheads near the park office, at the water slides on SR 2011 and at Cucumber Falls on SR 2019.
 From the water slides parking lot, take the left trail under the SR 381 Bridge for 0.7 mile to Cucumber Falls.
 Take the trail to the right, which leads to a loop trail and the Cascades.
 This trail is intersected by a path leading to the SR 2011 trailhead.
 The water slides are perfect for cooling off after a hot summer hike.

-Great Allegheny Passage: With over 150 miles of unpaved converted rail lines, with never more than a 2% incline, opportunities for long and gentle walks are endless.
+Great Allegheny Passage: With over 150 miles of unpaved converted rail lines, and never more than a 2% incline, opportunities for long and gentle walks are endless.
 Six trail towns along the way offer great dining, shopping, and tons of other great activities.

 Adams Falls Trail in Linn Run State Park: a 1-mile loop that features a mountain waterfall tucked in among rhododendron and hemlock.
 This very rocky trail passes by large boulders.

-Hemlock Trail in Linn Run State Park: 1.2 miles of moderate hiking, narrow at times and running along steep banks at places,Hemlock Trail loops through the six-acre nature area.
+Hemlock Trail in Linn Run State Park: 1.2 miles of moderate hiking, narrow at times and running along steep banks at places,Hemlock Trail loops through the 6-acre nature area.
 Hemlock Trail Natural Area is a stand of old growth eastern hemlock trees surrounding Laurel Hill Creek.

-Wolf Rocks Trail in Forbes State Forest: An easy to moderate 4 mile loop, these trails meander along the Laurel Summit, rewarding hikers with a beautiful, scenic vista that overlooks Wolf Rocks.
+Wolf Rocks Trail in Forbes State Forest: An easy to moderate 4-mile loop, these trails meander along the Laurel Summit, rewarding hikers with a beautiful, scenic vista that overlooks Wolf Rocks.

-Beam Rocks in Forbes State Forest: This 1 mile trail of moderate hiking through large boulders offers some fantastic views.
+Beam Rocks in Forbes State Forest: This 1-mile trail of moderate hiking through large boulders offers some fantastic views.

-Baughman Trail in Ohiopyle State Park: This 3.4 mile, steep, rocky, and difficult trail passes Baughman Rock Overlook, which offers a spectacular view of the Youghiogheny River Gorge.
+Baughman Trail in Ohiopyle State Park: This 3.4-mile, steep, rocky, and difficult trail passes Baughman Rock Overlook, which offers a spectacular view of the Youghiogheny River Gorge.

 McCune Trail in Ohiopyle State Park: 3.5 miles of more difficult hiking passes through the remnants of an old working farm, spring house, and pond.
 The Trail runs along the highest ridge in the park.

-Lake Trail in Laurel Hill State Park: This 1.75 mile trail is the park’s most difficult trail, with narrow, steep, and sloping sections.
+Lake Trail in Laurel Hill State Park: This 1.75-mile trail is the park’s most difficult trail, with narrow, steep, and sloping sections.
 This scenic trail winds along Laurel Hill Creek and follows the eastern shore of Laurel Hill Lake.

 Sugarloaf Trail System in Ohiopyle State Park: 10.4 miles of difficult hiking climbs 800 feet in elevation in two steep sections.